Easy Honey Roasted Apples are tender, sweet, and buttery. Perfect as a side dish for pork or spooned over top ice cream. Try these out soon!

-As a chef clients will often ask me to recommend menus when I am working with them for dinner parties.
+As a chef, clients will often ask me to recommend menus when I am working with them for dinner parties.
 Usually steak or seafood is requested but I would sometimes get a client who wanted pork for their main entree.
-My ears would perk up as this side is one of my favorite to make.
+My ears would perk up as this side is one of my favorites to make to pair along side pork.

 Ingredients